-Tj Measurement is done using JEDEC’s Electrical Test Method (ETM), described in JESD-51-14 and JESD51-51.
+Tj Measurement is most accurate when using JEDEC’s Electrical Test Method (ETM), described in JESD-51-14 and JESD-51-51.
 This method uses the LED or laser’s forward voltage (Vf) vs temperature characteristic to infer temperature.
 This process requires a special two-level current waveform.
 An example is shown below.
 In the ETM a high, heating current level, powers the device at full power in order to heat it to its operating junction temperature.
 After the temperature is reached, the current is then reduced to a low measurement level.
 Voltage readings are taken at the measurement level and these are compared with reference readings to determine the junction temperature.

 While the method is straightforward, it requires high performance instrumentation to meet critical requirements in several areas.
 Some critical requirements for TJ Measurements are shown in the following graphic.

 Example Electrical Test Method (ETM) Current Waveform

 - Fast current fall times are required for the transition from heating to measurement current levels.
 The JEDEC ETM requires the transition to be within microseconds.
 If the transition is slower than that, voltage measurements just after the transition will be lost and the resulting Tj measurement may be too low.
 Most general-purpose SMUs don’t support such fast transitions.
 The bias source included in the Tj Toolkit transitions in a few microseconds.

 - The ETM current waveform is a very high duty cycle (typically 99.9% or higher) pulsing waveform.
 Pulsed SMUs and pulsed current instruments typically rely on stored energy, and so their maximum duty cycle is quite limited – typically to less than 2.5%.
 Vektrex SMU products feature Continuous Power Conversion (CPC) technology.
 CPC continuously feeds power to the SMU’s pulse circuitry, allowing it to support any duty cycle with no limitations.